-You might choose to draw a consensus model, and then have all students record the class consensus model on blank paper or student notebooks.
-If you are working with middle school students, it is OK if they don't include molecular bonds in their models as long as they represent water molecules at the surface are more tightly together/have higher attraction to each other/etc.
+You might choose to draw a consensus model, then have all students record the class consensus model on blank paper or in student notebooks.
+If you are working with middle school students, it is okay if they don't include molecular bonds in their models as long as they represent the fact that water molecules at the surface are more tightly together/have higher attraction to one another/etc.

-Whether water sits in a lake or a glass of water, Earth’s gravity pulls the liquid downward into the shape of the container it’s in.
+Whether water sits in a lake or in a glass, Earth’s gravity pulls the liquid downward into the shape of the container it’s in.
 But in space, gravity’s effects are different.
 Objects in orbit are indeed affected by gravity, but they are in free-fall, moving constantly sideways while falling toward Earth.
 This renders them effectively weightless.
-Up there, surface tension between the tight-knit group of water molecules forms the smallest possible area--a sphere.
+Up there, surface tension among the tight-knit group of water molecules forms the smallest possible area: a sphere.
 On Earth, gravity distorts the shape, but not in space.

 Share with students, "Now that you and the researchers figured out why water is sphere-shaped in space, explore what it takes to enter the exciting STEM career as an astronaut!"

 STEM Career Awareness is an important part of educating and preparing our students for the future workforce.
-Students can explore the challenging and rewarding career as a NASA Astronaut by watching and discussing these two videos.
+Students can explore the challenging and rewarding career of a NASA astronaut by watching and discussing these two videos.

-Learn how Astronaut Leland Melvin, who you met in the first video (playing with water and candy) went from NFL star to Astronaut!
+Learn how Astronaut Leland Melvin, whom you met in the first video (playing with water and candy), went from NFL star to astronaut!

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.

 This Daily Do is adapted from a NASA STEM demonstration or STEMonstration on Surface Tension.
 Please check the collection for the link and to explore other STEMonstrations to try!